antelle/argon2-browser/README.md

 }
 ```

 In C++, we can make use of SSE for 64-bit arithmetics.
-In browser, when no 64-bit unsigned integer type is available, different engines have different time penalties of this operation.
+In browser, when no 64-bit unsigned long type is available, different engines have different time penalties of this operation.

 ## JS Library